prof-rossetti/nyu-info-2335-201706/projects/freestyle/project.md

 #### Group Proposals

+You are encouraged to work on this project by yourself, but you may work on this project in a group of three students maximum.

+Note: groups are expected to assume a project scope at least twice as great as the example projects.

-If you would like to work on this project in groups of two or three total students, the Proposal Form will contain a section for you to optionally specify your group preferences.
-Note: to avoid confusion, each group member must specify the email addresses of each other member for the proposal to be valid.
+If you would like to work on this project in a group, the Proposal Form will contain a section for you to specify your group preferences.
+For the group proposal to be valid, each group member's submission must specify the email addresses of each other member.

 ### Implementation Phase